nullivex/apx/README.md

 for the prescribed plugin format.
 * Added `'use strict';` statements to all files and removed testing init file
 * APX is now an event emitter and `onReady` has been removed see README for events
+* Response object no longer accepts a callback and actions should fire next explictly with any errors.
+See plugin format in the README for details.
+* Added the idea of middleware that is executed in order before each action process.

 ### 0.3.4
 * Updated to **object-manage** 0.4.0